PhilomenaMusili/Computer-Inventory-App/README.md

 5.Start the development server: python manage.py runserver

-To view your management system:
+To view your computer inventory management system:
 Visit http://localhost:8000/admin/ and log in with the superuser credentials to access the Django admin interface for CRUD operations.

 ## Usage